CoreDumped-ETSISI/door_brain/README.md

 sudo apt-get install mosquitto-clients
 ```

 MQTT clients need the broker ip to send and get messages.
-You can use `127.0.0.1` to test it.
+You can use `127.0.0.1` to test it in localhost.

 To setup a *subscriber* type the next command:
 ```